mthulin/boot.pval/cran-comments.md

 ## Updated package
 This is a new version of the package.
-Two critical bugs in censboot_summary() have been fixed.
-Additional options for boot_summary() have also been added.
+The performance for BCa intervals have been improved, along with the documentation.

 ## Test environments
-* local Ubuntu 18.04 install, R 4.0.3
+* local Ubuntu 24.04 install, R 4.4.1
 * win-builder (devel and release)

 ## R CMD check results